v-perfilev/local_llm_server/README.md

 -H "Content-Type: application/json" \
 -d '{
 "system": "You are a car assistant.",
-"user": "What is the fastest car you know?"
+"user": "What is the fastest car you know?",
+"json": "true"
 }'
 ```